Al-B-code/backend_chatroom/README.md

 ## Table of Contents
 1. Introduction
 2. Technologies & Frameworks
+3. Installation Instructions
-3. ERD & Class Diagrams
+4. ERD & Class Diagrams
-4. Chatroom Functionality
+5. Chatroom Functionality
-5. MVP
+6. MVP
-6. Extensions
+7. Extensions
-7. API Routes
+8. API Routes

 ## 1. Introduction
 Based on BNTA’s Slack workspace, we wanted to adapt and improve the functionality of the messaging platform for an educational environment.